Elgol, Loch Coruisk and the Strathaird Peninsula are steeped in fascinating history and geology.

 Volcanoes, fossils and rocks

-The Black Cuillins themselves are the remnants of a huge volcano which erupted some 60 million years ago.
-So large was the volcano that the resulting lava flows can be seen around the whole of the Isle of Skye, but the Cuillins formed the very crater which results in their unique outline and their being formed of the gabbro rock so beloved of climbers for its wonderful grip.
+The Black Cuillin themselves are the remnants of a huge volcano which erupted some 60 million years ago.
+So large was the volcano that the resulting lava flows can be seen around the whole of the Isle of Skye, but the Cuillin formed the very crater which results in their unique outline and their being formed of the gabbro rock so beloved of climbers for its wonderful grip.
 Their near neighbours, the Red Cuillin Hills, are formed of granite, which gives them their softer outlines and reddish hue.
 Jurassic rocks around the harbour abound with ammonites and other fossils embedded in the rock.

 Neolithic and Bronze age settlements

 The road from Broadford passes through the site of ancient settlements, featuring a Neolithic stone circle, several chambered cairns and High Pasture Cave (“Uamh An Ard Achadh”), a prehistoric and Bronze Age cave complex that is still the subject of archaeological work.
 Visit the High Pasture Cave website for details.